e-Sharp/cpp_primitive_recursive_functions/README.md

 - Composition: `Comp(f : M, [g : N] ^ M) : N`
 - Primitive recursion: `Rec(b : N, h : N + 2) : N + 1`

-Note: While the *N-ary constant function* can be crafted from the *0-ary constant function* it is an convenient convention.
+Note: While the *N-ary constant function* can be crafted from the *0-ary constant function* it is a convenient convention.

 Include `recursive/general.hpp` for *general recursive functions*:
 - All of the above